cometbroom/dating_app/README.md

 ## Try the App

-You can visit the deployed app here: [https://dating-app-six.vercel.app/](Submarine Dating)
+You can visit the deployed app here: [Submarine Dating](https://dating-app-six.vercel.app/)

 ### Landing Page